• AWS at Scale

 • Build the advocates.

-• Defining an architectural engagement process.
+• An architectural engagement process.

 • Data gathering for.